How (and When) to Plan Your Honeymoon

 The honeymoon is your hard-earned reward after months of wedding planning.
 But don’t forget, you have to plan that too.
 Here's our guide to organizing each piece of your trip at the right time, including exactly how and when to book your honeymoon (read: not at the last minute), so you have one less thing to stress over.

 - Set a budget.

 - Start trading dream honeymoon destinations with your fiancé.
 Where do you want to go?
 What do you want to do?
 Start researching possible locations online, talk to a travel agent and poll friends for ideas.

 - Find a travel agent who specializes in your destination, activity (maybe sightseeing, hiking or diving) or mode of transportation (like a cruise specialist).

 - If the price tag on your ideal trip is out of your range, brainstorm ways to save money.
-Investigate what your frequent-flyer point balance can buy you and research honeymoon registry options like Honeyfund or Zola, which let your guests gift money toward your travels.
+Investigate what your frequent-flyer point balance can buy you, or create a honeymoon registry with The Knot Cash Funds, allowing your guests to gift money toward your travels.

 - Research hotels, check room availability and reserve a room.

 - Reserve a rental car.

 - If you're traveling abroad—and feeling ambitious—sign up for a foreign-language class or download a language app on iTunes and start practicing at home or on your way to work.